DevExpress-Examples/blazor-dxgrid-date-range-filter/README.md

 5. Implement [two-way data binding](https://docs.devexpress.com/Blazor/402330/common-concepts/two-way-data-binding) between [Date](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxDateEdit-1.Date) properties of the Date Edit components and the data fields that store endpoints of the range.

 6. Handle [DateChanged](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxDateEdit-1.DateChanged) events of the Date Edit components.
 In a component's event handler, assign the component's new value to the corresponding endpoint of the date range.
-Once both endpoints of the date range are set, update the filter criteria that determine whether the current value is in the range.
+Once at least one endpoint of the date range is set, update the filter criteria that determine whether the current value is in the range.
 Apply the filter criteria to the grid column.

 ## Files to Look At